os-sc/m133-webforms-app/docs/docs/main.md

  * Once a Toy is in rental it should no longer be available for rental by other users
  * A Toy can be rented for one or two weeks initially
- * At any point a toy can be extended to a maximum of four weeks in total
+ * At any point a toy can be extended an unlimited number of times, as long as the rental is still active

 #### Users & User Data
  * Users need to be able to change their data from the `My Account` menu